-Field or Button Description Gas Selections [group box] Displays ports for gas selections.
+Field or Button Description Representative.
+Board ID . [button] Click to display information from the electronic circuit boards in the analyzer.
+These parameters cannot be edited.
+Gas Selections [group box] Enter the gas connected to the specified port.
 Options [group box] Displays options installed on the analyzer.
+Servo Valve [group box] Displays the last calibration date for the servo valve.
 Software Versions [group box] Displays the software versions of the MIC BIOS, controller, and analysis program.
+For fields and buttons not listed in this table, see Common Fields and Buttons on page 2 - 3.